Get all your news in one place.

 According to online posts about the topic, talk of a sex strike takes inspiration from the South Korean 4B movement, which encourages women not to date, marry, or have sex with men, and not to have children.
 The trend began in backlash to the 2016 killing of a young woman near a Seoul subway station.
 However, it's worth noting that South Korean men are much more hostile to feminism than men in the United States, and the nation retains larger gender gaps than most other developed nations.
 According to one poll, 76 percent of Korean men in their 20s and 66 percent in their 30s reported that they strongly opposed feminism.
 South Korea also has the largest gender pay gap among OECD nations, with men making more than 31 percent more than women.

 Seventy-three percent of South Korean women reported that marriage was disadvantageous to women, and 84.4 percent agreed that having a child was disadvantageous to women.
-And these results aren't exactly surprising—in South Korea, women in dual-income households still spend an average of 3.4 times more on housework than their male partners.
+And these results aren't exactly surprising—in South Korea, women in dual-income households still spend an average of 3.4 times as many hours on housework than their male partners.
 A gender gap in household chores exists in the U.S., but it seems to be smaller.
 However, that's not the only reason to be suspicious that a 4B-style movement will take hold in the United States.

 While online supporters of an antimale sex strike seemed to blame Trump's victory on men specifically, the gender gap in this year's election wasn't unusually large—around a 10-point gap between men and women's support for Trump.
 A full 45 percent of women voted for Trump according to CNN's exit poll, with 53 percent voting for Harris.
-Fifty-five percent of men said they voted for Harris—a majority, but hardly enough for a Harris-supporting woman to rationally conclude that men as a class are responsible for Trump's victory.
+Fifty-five percent of men said they voted for Trump—a majority, but hardly enough for a Harris-supporting woman to rationally conclude that men as a class are responsible for Trump's victory.
 In contrast, the gender voting gap in South Korea was an astonishing 25 percent in a recent election.

 Further, it's simply difficult to believe that enough women—even fervent Harris supporters—care enough about the election results to consider such a drastic action, especially since taking a vow of celibacy can't reverse unfavorable election results.